What Does ISO Mean? Understanding ISO

 In the vast and interconnected world of global trade and industry, standardisation plays a pivotal role in ensuring consistency, quality, and efficiency.
-One of the foremost organisations contributing to this global effort is the International Organisation for Standardisation, commonly known as ISO.
-Except, most people don’t know what ISO is, and what they do.
+One of the foremost organisations contributing to this global effort is ISO.
+However, in today’s world, abbreviations are everywhere.
+If you’ve encountered “ISO” in online forums, at work, or in conversations, you might be wondering what ISO stands for or what they do.

 What is ISO?

-ISO, short for the International Organisation for Standardisation, is a global body that develops and publishes voluntary international standards across various industries and sectors.
-It’s a non-governmental organisation comprising representatives from national standards bodies of different countries.
+ISO stands for International Organisation for Standardisation.
+They are a worldwide organisation that develops and publishes voluntary international standards across various industries and sectors.
+It’s a non-governmental organisation comprising representatives from national standards bodies of more than 160 different countries.
 ISO works collaboratively to establish benchmarks, best practices, and guidelines.

-Based in Geneva, Switzerland, ISO has a rich history dating back to 1947 when delegates from 25 countries gathered to establish a new international organisation for standardisation.
-The aim was to foster international coordination and unification of industrial standards, recognising the importance of consistency in products and services across borders.
+Based in Geneva, Switzerland, the ISO Worldwide Federation of National Bodies has a rich history dating back to 1947 when delegates from 25 countries gathered to establish a new international organisation for standardisation.
+The founders chose the name “ISO” from the Greek word “isos,” meaning “equal,” to reflect its goal of standardising practices across industries.
+The aim was to foster international coordination and unification of industrial standards, recognising the importance of consistency and quality in products and services across borders.

 While ISO doesn’t enforce compliance, its standards serve as guidelines and requirements frameworks that organisations can integrate into their processes to meet global expectations, enhance competitiveness, and facilitate international trade while encouraging innovation and continual improvement.